bytecodealliance/SIG-Registries/glossary.md

 ### Annotations

-Annotations have types.
+Annotations are typed metadata added to a package after its creation.
 For example, "yank" and "takedown" annotation types.

 ### Component

-A component is defined by the (emerging) W3C Component Model specification which defines a component as a portable binary built from WebAssembly core modules with statically-analyzable, capability-safe, language-agnostic interfaces.
+A component is defined by the (emerging) [W3C WebAssembly Component Model specification](https://github.com/WebAssembly/component-model) which defines a component as a portable binary built from WebAssembly core modules with statically-analyzable, capability-safe, language-agnostic interfaces.

 A component package is a type of [package](#package) whose contents are a component.